 These “futurist” interpreters of Revelation proclaim that these “two witnesses” will be two literal men who stand in the literal streets of literal Jerusalem with literal fire coming out of their literal mouths.
-Others further proclaim that the two men will be Enoch and Elijah (or Enoch and Moses, or Moses and Elijah) returned from heaven again to earth.
+Some claim that the two men will be Enoch and Elijah (or Enoch and Moses, or Moses and Elijah) returned from heaven again to earth.
+Despite being difficult passages to understand, we can say for sure what the “two witnesses” are not: two literal persons breathing literal fire.
 Such false interpretations are the result of treating symbolic biblical language literally.